lamini-ai/lamini-examples/ift.md

 The code below creates a loader that specifies the data path and how the data will be broken into chunks.
 The first argument is the path to the data directory where the files will be recursively loaded as text.
-We use [../rag/data](https://github.com/lamini-ai/sdk/tree/main/rag/data), which contains the same fictional investment data as in the RAG tutorial.
+We use [../rag/data](https://github.com/lamini-ai/sdk/tree/main/rag/data), the fictional investment data in the RAG tutorial.
 In addition, we optionally specify `batch_size`, `chunk_size`, and `step_size`
 when initializing the loader.
 Please refer to [our RAG documentation] (add url to data to chunks section) for details on these  parameters.